malickbax/readme-generator/README.md

-## Readme-generator
+## README Generator
 ![Licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-A web application that allows users to quickly generate a readme file for their project
+A convenient solution for developers to generate a README file for their projects

 ## Table of Contents
 - [Description](#description)